ewcross/42libasm/README.md

 A basic assembly language project, to learn and practise the basics of assembly.

-Re-write the following functions (from a previous c project) in x64 assembly, using the Intel syntax, and the NASM assembler:
+Re-write the following functions (basic c lib functions recoded in a previous 42 project) in x64 assembly, using the Intel syntax, and the NASM assembler:

 ```C
 size_t    ft_strlen(const char *str);